What are the pros of a plug and play hot tub?

 Inexpensive:

 Plug and play hot tubs are a good entry-level step into the hot tub market.
 They are less expensive than luxury portable hot tub models from premium brands.
 They also do not require any installation or hard-wiring costs.
+Choosing a plug and play hot tub can save you money both on the initial purchase and on ongoing operational costs.

 Portable: